Register to access map

-In response to market requirements for assurance that products exported from Ghana are not linked to deforestation, the Ghana Forestry Commission is now piloting an official compliance service for Ghana’s agricultural and extractive commodities.
+In response to market requirements for assurance that products exported from Ghana are not linked to deforestation, the Ghana Forestry Commission now has an official compliance service for Ghana’s agricultural and extractive commodities.

 The service uses the up to date nationally approved forest and land use map and legal boundary information developed by the Forestry Commission’s Resource Management Support Centre (RMSC) to provide farm level assurance on compliance with zero deforestation commodity production, for any farm or production area within Ghana.

 An Innovative and Cost Effective Solution